 Your pregnancy cravings or eating habits during your pregnancy cannot dictate the gender of your baby.

-Hormonal changes while pregnant can alter or strengthen your sense of taste and smell which can lead to a craving for food that you don’t usually eat.
+Hormonal changes while pregnant can alter or strengthen your sense of taste and smell which can lead to a craving for food that you don’t usually eat (whether it be sweet or savory foods).
 Pregnant women subconsciously crave food as a way that they can deal with the range of emotions that might be taking them over.
 A theory also suggests that cravings are the body’s natural way to repel morning sickness.

 How much sugar is okay for pregnant women during pregnancy?